temujindang/website-1/src/site/blog/retro-logos-project-80s.md

 Welcome back!

-As promised today we will be going back in time another decade to the 80s!
-The 80s had some great designs for computers and lots of innovations!
+As promised, today we will be going back in time another decade to the 80s!
+The 80s had some great computer design and lots of innovation!
 These are a few moments from computer history in the 80s:

 - 1980: The Sinclair ZX80 was introduced in the UK as a small home computer.
 It